cabbibo/enough/README.md

 - Global star system with pretty ambient audio

 - Test to see if mani and creatures look better with 1 directional spring rather than 2D

+- Need a more elegant way of removing meshes from teh Object Controls